 AC: This could be a full 1-hour response, but I want to just touch on a couple of key things.

 Part of that is just seeing that the manager is saying, “Hey, I’m self-aware.
 I know what the effects of what I’m doing are.
-I know I’m concentrated and high conviction and therefore I’ve got more volatility, but there is a prize at the end.”
+I’m concentrated.
+I have high conviction.
+Therefore, I’ve got more volatility, but there is a prize at the end.”
 Or “I’ve got a lot of securities and I’m tilted so I slightly beat the index, but I’ve got almost the exact same risk profile.”
 So, whoever your firm really is, you should own it.
-On your website there are really simple ways to use automation to speak to everyone in their own best way.
+On your website, there are simple ways to use automation to speak to everyone in the best way.

 ET: Let’s talk about data.
 How important is data management to overall speed and accuracy of marketing execution?
 Do you see firms making the right investments in investment data management?